AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Clarified documentation of the input variable ``FirstStart`` of the method  ``CreateNewTask()``.
 - Marked the method ``CreateNewTask()`` input variable ``InputDelay`` as depreciated.
 This variable was never implemented and did nothing.
+- Fixed terminal events to terminate at the time they are triggered instead of one timestep after.